 - A. youth with disabilities who reach the age of twenty-one (21); or, - B. students who have graduated from high school with a regular high school diploma.
-The term "regular high school diploma" does not include an alternative degree that is not fully aligned with the State's academic standards, such as a certificate or a general educational development credential (GED).
-Graduation from high school with a regular high school diploma constitutes a change in placement, requiring prior written notice in accordance with 34 CFR 300.503. - C. children whose parent has refused to consent to the receipt of special education and related services or has failed to respond to a request to provide such consent. - D. parentally placed private school children with disabilities. - E. children with disabilities who receive early intervention services under Part C of the
+The term "regular high school diploma" does not include an alternative degree that is not fully aligned with the State's academic standards, such as a certificate of attendance or a General Educational Diploma (GED) or a High School Equivalency (HSE) certificate.
+Graduation from high school with a regular high school diploma constitutes a change in placement, requiring prior written notice in accordance with 34 CFR 300.503. - C. children whose parent has refused to consent to the receipt of special education and related services or has failed to respond to a request to provide such consent. - D. parentally placed private school children with disabilities. - E. children with disabilities who receive early intervention services under Part C of the Act.